chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Cooper Kupp: 36.5% of total points for Orthopedics PreOp
+- Saquon Barkley: 31.8% of total points for CeeDee Lamb’s Finsta
-- James Cook: 33.8% of total points for Dakshots
+- Josh Allen: 27.4% of total points for DSM-5 All Stars
-- Alvin Kamara: 31.2% of total points for cArOLinA pAntHErS
+- Dak Prescott: 26.6% of total points for Dakshots
-- Lamar Jackson: 25.4% of total points for Super Lamario
+- Jonathan Taylor: 26.5% of total points for Love Hurts
-- Tyreek Hill: 24.6% of total points for Dakshots
+- Kyren Williams: 25% of total points for cArOLinA pAntHErS

 ------------------------------------------------------------------------